 In the future, the Paradigm Portfolio may seek to gain additional exposure to the Grayscale Bitcoin Trust that may not produce qualifying income for the Paradigm Fund under the Internal Revenue Code of 1986, as amended (the "Internal Revenue Code") if held directly.
 The Paradigm Portfolio will not make any additional investments in the Grayscale Bitcoin Trust if as a result of such investment, its aggregate investment in the Grayscale Bitcoin Trust, either directly or through the Subsidiary, would be more than 15% of its assets at the time of the investment.
-However, the Portfolio's investment in the Grayscale Bitcoin Trust assets, due to appreciation.
+However, the Portfolio's investment in the Grayscale Bitcoin Trust may, at times, exceed 15% of its net assets, due to appreciation.

 The Subsidiary invests primarily in the Grayscale Bitcoin Trust.
 The Paradigm Portfolio will invest in its Subsidiary in a manner that is consistent with the limitations of the federal tax laws, rules and regulations that apply to the Paradigm Fund as a "regulated investment company" ("RIC") under Subchapter M of Subtitle A, Chapter 1, of the Internal Revenue Code ("Subchapter M").
 However, the Paradigm Portfolio and the Subsidiary comply with the same fundamental investment restrictions on an aggregate basis, to the extent those restrictions are applicable to the investment activities of the Subsidiary.
 The Subsidiary also complies with Section 17 of the 1940 Act relating to affiliated transactions and custody, and the Investment Adviser complies with Section 15 of the 1940 Act, relating to investment advisory contracts with respect to the Subsidiary.
 Unlike the Paradigm Fund, the Subsidiary does not, and will not, seek to qualify as a RIC.
-The Paradigm Portfolio is the sole shareholder of the Subsidiary and does not expect shares of the Subsidiary to be offered or sold to other investors.
-The Subsidiary includes entities that engage in investment activities in securities or other assets that are primarily controlled by the Paradigm Portfolio.
+The Paradigm Portfolio is the sole shareholder of the Subsidiary includes entities that engage in investment activities in securities or other assets that are primarily controlled by the Paradigm Portfolio.
 The Paradigm Portfolio does not intend to create or acquire primary control of any entity which primarily engages in investment activities in securities or other assets other than entities wholly-owned by the Paradigm Portfolio.